chrisoldnall/chrisoldnall.github.io/_pages/teaching.md

 School of Mathematics, CSE
 -------------
-For the latest academic year I will be tutoring on the following courses:
+For this academic year I will be tutoring on the following courses:
 - Statistical Methodology (Y3/4)
 - Regression and Simulation Methods (SMSTC)
+- Applied Statistics (Y3/4)
+- Linear Modelling, Programming and Solution (Y3/4)
+- Statistical Research Skills (MSc)

 The Medical School, CMVM
 -------------
-Once again I will be tutoring on the course, "Research and Evidence Based Medicine (REBM)."
+This year I will again be working in the Edinburgh Medical School on the MBChB programme, within the component "Research and Evidence Based Medicine":
+- Year 1 (Semester 2 Only)
+- Year 2 (Semester 1 and 2)

 The Usher Institute, CMVM
 -------------
 Within the Usher Institute this year, I will be assisting in both the masters programme and also with some undergraduate teaching.

+### Undergraduate.
-For the undergraduate teaching, I will be the teaching assistant on the module, "Data Science for Health and Biomedical Sciences."
-This module, which is typically taken in Y3 of an undergraduate, primarily looks to give students from across the college a developed ability to programme in R and understand the further uses of data science in the field.
+I was the teaching assistant on the module, **"Data Science for Health and Biomedical Sciences."** This module, which is typically taken in Y3/4 of an undergraduate, primarily looks to give students from across the college a developed ability to programme in R and understand the further uses of data science in the field.

+### MSc in Data Science for Health and Social Care.
-On the masters programme, I am assisting with the course, "Introduction to Data Science in Health and Social Care."
+In Semester 1, I was the lead tutor on the module, **"Introduction to Data Science in Health and Social Care."** In Semester 2, I was the co-course organiser for the module **"Introduction to Statistics for Health and Social Care."**

 Centre for Data, Culture and Society (CDCS), CAHSS
 -------------